 Elkhorn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Elkhorn is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Elkhorn who work in office and administrative support (15.55%), management occupations (12.07%), and sales jobs (9.70%).
+Overall, Elkhorn is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Elkhorn who work in office and administrative support (14.85%), management occupations (11.96%), and sales jobs (10.82%).

-Being a small city, Elkhorn does not have a public transit system used by locals to get to and from work.
+Elkhorn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Elkhorn is a somewhat ethnically-diverse city.
 The people who call Elkhorn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elkhorn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elkhorn include Irish, Polish, Italian, and English.
+Important ancestries of people in Elkhorn include Irish, English, Italian, and Polish.